Optimization via a Control-Centric Framework: Constrained Optimization

 Classical primal-dual dynamics for~\eqref{eq:NUM} exhibit asymptotic or exponential convergence under strict concavity~\cite{feijer_stability_2010}.
 Within our framework, the same problem admits FT, FxT, and PT guarantees, tightening classical results while preserving the problem structure.

-Figure~\ref{fig:NUM_V_decay} confirms that the four timing laws realize the expected decay patterns: exponential trajectories converge asymptotically, while the FT and FxT designs reach zero in bounded time.
-The PT law enforces convergence exactly at the user-specified horizon.
-Table~\ref{tab:NUM_cpu} highlights the corresponding computational cost.
-All four laws terminate within comparable runtimes, with the PT case being the most efficient in this experiment.
-These results demonstrate that our law selector carries over unchanged to a canonical constrained problem, providing FT, FxT, and PT guarantees beyond the classical exponential behavior reported in~\cite{feijer_stability_2010}.
+Figure~\ref{fig:NUM_V_decay} confirms that the four timing laws realize the expected decay patterns: exponential trajectories converge asymptotically, the FT and FxT designs reach zero in bounded time, and the PT law enforces convergence exactly at the user-specified horizon.
+The corresponding wall-clock CPU times are 277, 243, 225, and 181 ms for Exp, FT, FxT, and PT, respectively, demonstrating that the law selector carries over unchanged to a canonical constrained problem and provides FT, FxT, and PT guarantees beyond the classical exponential behavior reported in~\cite{feijer_stability_2010}.